populationgenomics/analysis-runner/server/README.md

-# Cloud Run server deployment
+# Server deployment using Cloud Run

 This directory contains the server component of the analysis runner, which is deployed as a Cloud Run container.